nudge/HackYourFuture-JS1/Week3/README.md

 sum(1, 2);
 ```

-This is useful in _callbacks_ and _events_, a common programming pattern.
+This is useful in _callbacks_ and _event handlong_, both common programming patterns.
 Example of a callback:

 ```JavaScript
 function greeting(name) {